-Director since: June 4, 2003 Ontario, Canada Independent Age: 71 Chair of the Audit Committee
+June 4, 2003 Ontario, Canada Independent Age: 72

-Member of the
+Member of the Audit Committee

-Nominating and

-Governance Committee

-Thomas C. Peddie - Mr. Peddie's principal occupation is that of a corporate director.
+Member of the Nominating and Governance Committee Thomas C. Peddie - Mr. Peddie's principal occupation is that of a corporate director.
 Prior to September 1, 2016, Mr. Peddie was Executive Vice President and CFO of Corus Entertainment Inc., a publicly traded media company listed on the TSX.
 Mr. Peddie has been President of WIC Western International Communication; acting President, CFO, and Senior Vice President, Operations, of CTV Television Network; and CFO of The Toronto Sun Publishing Company, Canada Packers, and for the international operations of Campbell Soup in Camden, New Jersey.
 Mr. Peddie is a chartered accountant and was awarded his FCA designation by the Institute of Chartered Accountants of Ontario in September 2003.
 He holds an honours Bachelor of Commerce degree from the University of Windsor.
+Mr. Peddie is the current chair of the Corporate Oversight and Governance Board at CPA Canada.
 Along with his knowledge in matters of finance both domestic and international, Mr. Peddie has experience concerning the financial reporting and control requirements of the TSX, the Province of Ontario, the New York Stock Exchange and the U.S. Securities Exchange Commission.